MariaPadilha32/SpeakPortuEasy/README.md

 **Navigation Bar**

-The navigation menu in SpeakPortuEasy is designed to provide easy access to all major sections of the platform.
-The menu is available on all pages and adapts to smaller devices by displaying as a hamburger menu.
+The navigation bar in SpeakPortuEasy is designed to provide easy access to all major sections of the platform.
+The bar is available on all pages and adapts to smaller devices by displaying as a hamburger menu.

 The following navigation items are available on all pages:
   * SpeakPortuEasy (goes to home) - Visible to all